matthewtregg/Holmes/README.md

 run node index.js

 ## Configuration
-the following dependencies are needed in a dot.env
+the following dependencies are needed in your dot.env:

+Within the client folder: you need to obtain your own Within the server folder: